Matsubayashi-ryū

-After the death of Nagamine O Sensei in 1997, many of his senior students formed their own organisations to teach Matsubayashi-ryū.
-In the years following Nagamine Soke, continued to lead the organization, but was unable to get unification, due to politics within the organization.
+After the death of Nagamine OSensei in 1997, many of his senior students formed their own organisations to teach Matsubayashi-ryū.
+In the years following Nagamine Takayoshi, continued to lead the organization, but was unable to get unification, due to politics within the organization.
 Since 2012, Yoshitaka Taira has been the association president.
 There are now, many other organizations which are continuing the teachings of O Sensei outside of the WMKA.

 Kata

 Kata are sets of moves in Karate and are considered the most important part of the Matsubayashi-ryu style.